 - HBV status, since patients with evidence of chronic HBV infection should not discontinue TDF or TAF unless a regimen contains another agent that is active against HBV;

 - Concomitant medications and supplements, taking into consideration any potential drug interactions with ARVs.

-Table 15 lists several major ART-associated adverse events and potential options to appropriately switch agents in an ARV regimen.
+Table 16 lists several major ART-associated adverse events and the options for appropriate switches between agents in an ARV regimen.
 The table focuses on the ARVs most commonly used in the United States and lists substitutions that are supported by ARV switch studies, the findings of comparative ARV trials and observational cohort studies, or expert opinion.
 Switching agents in a successful ARV regimen should be done carefully and only when the potential benefits of the change outweigh the potential complications of altering treatment.